-In response, the Monitoring Officer clarified that all the amendments have been published as part of the papers and did not propose publishing the marked up copy which was circulated to members prior to the meeting.
-He further added that although there is nothing to stop the information being made public but generally the advice is given to the Chair but he felt it would be useful to provide to the Council on this occasion.
+In response, the Monitoring Officer clarified that Councillor McLennan's budget amendment had been published as part of the papers and did not propose publishing the marked up copy which was circulated to members prior to the meeting.

-He further added that it is open to any member to raise any issues at any meeting with regards to reports in front of them.
-If the issue is new issue and not one that has already been commented on then it would be considered on its merits.
+He further added that it is open to any member to raise any issues at a meeting with regards to the reports in front of them.
+If the issue was a new issue and not one that had already been commented on then it would be considered on its merits.

-The Chief Executive confirmed that the recommendation from the Monitoring Officer is that the amendment in its entirety was deemed incompetent and the Chair is seeking, in terms of the relevant Standing Order is seeking a view from the Council.
+The Chief Executive confirmed that the recommendation from the Monitoring Officer was that the amendment in its entirety was deemed incompetent and the Chair was seeking, in terms of the relevant Standing Order a view from the Council.